spranshu1/git-profiler/README.md

 ## Summary ##

-API Application built to search user profiles from Github based on their git handle
+Application built to search user profiles from Github based on their git handle

 App is built with Java, Spring as a standalone Springboot application.